 Naturally, this all sounded like great news to Tresorit—until we started to observe businesses discuss end-to-end encryption more regularly and realized (to put it diplomatically) that there were big gaps in the market’s knowledge about the technology.

 This also made us realize that the technical language Tresorit uses to discuss encryption in our office made it difficult to understand certain concepts, which in turn made us part of the problem.

 To rectify this, we did what any software company should do when confusing terminology starts spreading: call a meeting of technical experts, take a detailed look at our own offers (and what passes for end-to-end encryption in 2020), and report back with an overview of its terminology and concepts any budding cryptographer should be aware of.

 Read below for an overview of the terminology we use to talk about end-to-end encryption and some fun facts you may or may not know already.

-What is the definition of end-to-end encryption?
+What is end-to-end encryption?

 The US federal standard of end-to-end encryption is as follows:

 “The encryption of information at its origin and decryption at its intended destination without any intermediate decryption”

 While undoubtedly its creators are driven by the best intentions, the traditional definition of end-to-end encryption just makes things more complicated.
 Why?
 It conveniently avoids the questions of data storage security and the encryption of files stored on hard drives and servers before or after the file transfer itself.
 The aspects of data at rest – as your security analyst would call it.
 But ask yourself: would you consider a supply chain end-to-end secure if only the cargo trucks were locked (the transmission of goods/data) and not the warehouses (storage)?
 That's why we clarify things first when we want to define end-to-end encryption.